kubevela/kubevela.github.io/versioned_docs/version-v1.0/platform-engineers/overview.md

       bucket: "my-bucket"
 ```

 The `Application` resource in KubeVela is a LEGO-style entity and does not even have fixed schema.
-Instead, it is assembled by below building block entities that are maintained by the platform team.
+Instead, it is assembled by below building block entities that are maintained by the platform-engineers.
 Though the application object doesn't have fixed schema, it is a composition object assembled by several *programmable building blocks* as shown below.

 ## Component

-The component model (`ComponentDefinition` API) is designed to allow *component providers* to encapsulate deployable/provisionable entities with a wide range of tools, and hence give a easier path to application team to deploy complicated microservices across hybrid environments at ease.
+The component model (`ComponentDefinition` API) is designed to allow *component providers* to encapsulate deployable/provisionable entities with a wide range of tools, and hence give a easier path to End User to deploy complicated microservices across hybrid environments at ease.
 A component normally carries its workload type description (i.e. `WorkloadDefinition`), a encapsulation module with a parameter list.

 > Hence, a components provider could be anyone who packages software components in form of Helm chart of CUE modules.
 Think about 3rd-party software distributor, DevOps team, or even your CI pipeline.

 Components are shareable and reusable.
-For example, by referencing the same *Alibaba Cloud RDS* component and setting different parameter values, application team could easily provision Alibaba Cloud RDS instances of different sizes in different availability zones.
+For example, by referencing the same *Alibaba Cloud RDS* component and setting different parameter values, End User could easily provision Alibaba Cloud RDS instances of different sizes in different availability zones.

-Application team will use the `Application` entity to declare how they want to instantiate and deploy a group of certain components.
+End User will use the `Application` entity to declare how they want to instantiate and deploy a group of certain components.
 In above example, it describes an application composed with Kubernetes stateless workload (component `foo`) and a Alibaba Cloud OSS bucket (component `bar`) alongside.

 ### How it Works?